Is Falafel Healthy For You?

 Rich in Fiber

 Fiber aids digestion and helps maintain healthy blood sugar levels.
+A high-fiber diet, such as one including falafel, may help reduce the risk of colon cancer.
 It also keeps you full longer, aiding in weight management.

 Packed with Micronutrients

 Falafel contains vitamins and minerals like folate, iron, magnesium, and phosphorus.
+It is also a good source of B vitamins, which are essential nutrients for energy and metabolism.
 These nutrients support various bodily functions, including bone health and energy production.

 Keto Diet